Burning Bright: The Hidden Link Between Narcissism and Burnout

 4. Withdrawal Phase – Social retreat, absence, or a complete shutdown.

-In teams led by narcissistic personalities, it’s not uncommon for high-performers to silently shoulder more and more until they snap.
 They begin taking the odd sick day, losing concentration, and pulling away from colleagues.
 Often, they do this in secret to preserve the illusion of competence.

 Dr Prieß warns:

 “Many only seek help once nothing works anymore.
 But the longer you wait, the harder and longer the road to recovery.
-Take a break—but only as long as necessary, not as long as possible.
+Take a break, but only as long as necessary, not as long as possible.
 The longer you step out of life, the harder it is to return.”

 From Collapse to Clarity: What Can Be Done